Engagement and Disengagement in Art Interventions with Memory Impairment

 Results.
 There were 256 respondents.
 Healthcare professionals performed better than public respondents overall (public: mean correct=15.69, SD= 2.83, N=104; healthcare provider and emergency responder: mean correct= 17.5, SD= 2.23, N= 152).
 The survey questions which were most frequently answered incorrectly related to treatment and sources of exposure, as well as the similarity of CO poisoning to symptoms of influenza.
 Respondents preferred to receive information from printed and internet sources.

 Discussion.
 Medical professionals are more knowledgeable about carbon mon- oxide than the general public.
 Public education should include printed and online for- mats, focusing on important sources of exposure (particularly ice rinks), seeking treatment following symptoms, and similarity to flu symptoms.

-Daniel De Los Santos, Erin Hill, Scott Mitchell, Rachel Munoz, Monica Rodgers, Gregory Roy, Danielle Smith, Jolie Lavigne, Karen Lounsbury, Jan Carney, and Karen Sokol
+Daniel De Los Santos, Erin Hunt, Scott Mitchell, Rachel Munoz, Monica Rodgers, Gregory Roy, Danielle Smith, Jolie Lavigne, Karen Lounsbury, Jan Carney, and Karen Sokol

 Introduction.
 Home health care has been established as an effective model for reducing mortality in the elderly.
 The Doctor-at-Home Service at the Community Health Centers of Burlington (CHCB) has offered home health care to Burlington residents since January 2015.
 Dr. Karen Sokol, MD, alone provides care to 176 patients at their homes, including at-home palliative care.
 CHCB hope to expand this program by hiring more providers.